louismullie/temp-data/markdown_final/c54ce07c-07b5-32ed-dd35-bfdefc0bfa19.md

 ### Guidelines for the prevention and treatment of opportunistic infections in children with and exposed to HIV [^379225bb].
 HIV.gov (2025).
 High credibility.

-Pediatric HIV malaria — special populations: Because primaquine is not routinely prescribed for immigrants as part of a post-treatment/pre-departure regimen, patients with prior Plasmodium vivax or Plasmodium ovale infection remain at risk of malaria "months to years after arrival in the United States."
-For refugees from sub-Saharan Africa who did not receive pre-departure therapy, "Presumptive treatment on arrival (preferable) or laboratory screening to detect Plasmodium infection is recommended."
+Pediatric HIV malaria — special populations: Because primaquine is not routinely prescribed for immigrants as part of a post-treatment/pre-departure regimen, patients with prior Plasmodium vivax or Plasmodium ovale infection remain at risk of malaria "months to years after arrival in the United States".
+For refugees from sub-Saharan Africa who did not receive pre-departure therapy, "Presumptive treatment on arrival (preferable) or laboratory screening to detect Plasmodium infection is recommended".

 ---